buildkite-plugins/sparse-checkout-buildkite-plugin/README.md

 Whether to pass `--no-cone` to `git sparse-checkout` so that the paths are considered to be a list of patterns.

+#### `skip_ssh_keyscan` ('true' or 'false')

+Whether to skip ssh-keyscan step.
+This will skip adding each ssh public key into the known-hosts file.
+Only use if ssh keys are already setup.

 ## Example

 Below is an example for using sparse-checkout plugin.